 September 8th, 2015 | Sterling

-Sterling Tackles Your Top 8 Criminal Record Check Questions
+Sterling Tackles The Top 8 Criminal Record Check Questions For You

 Criminal record checks are the most popular method for screening candidates.
 In fact, our recent benchmarking survey revealed that 95% of employers use criminal record checks as part of their pre-employment background screening regimen.
 However, along with that popularity comes regulatory attention, misinformation and varying opinions on industry best practices.
 This leaves employers with questions about how to truly get the most thorough, accurate, fast, and compliant criminal record checks.

 We recently conducted a webinar on criminal record checks, which primarily focused on the factors that contribute to lengthy turnaround times and how to obtain high quality checks faster.
 Webinar participants were provided with an opportunity to ask questions about criminal record checks and SterlingBackcheck’s products.

 Here is a recap of 8 commonly asked questions about criminal record checks from employers like you: